ivoysey/rct/README.md

   for how I smelled, and started the drive back to my car, a shower, and bed.

+When I returned home to unpack my gear and have dinner, I was shocked to find how much water I had left.
+Because of the cool temperatures and overcast skies, I drank both flasks of electrolyte fortified water and only about 1.5L of water, so I had a ton left over.
+I also basically didn't touch my gels -- a real staple for me during road racing, but absolutely turned my stomach the one time I tried it during this effort.
+I had two clif bars left which I happily ate on the drive.

 ### Afterwards

 I was surprised at how fine I felt in the days after this effort.
 I took